Funeral practices and burial customs in the Philippines: Wakes, burials, and mourning

-When a Filipino dies, the family of the deceased often chooses to commemorate the person with a religious burial ritual.
-Filipino Catholics, such as Tagalog Catholics, generally hold a wake known as lamay or paglalamay, a vigil that typically lasts for three to seven nights and may last longer if the bereaved family is waiting for a relative traveling from afar.
-During this time, the cleaned and embalmed corpse is placed in a coffin and displayed at the house of deceased or a funeral home.
+Once a Filipino decedent dies, the family of the deceased often chooses to commemorate the person's life with a religious burial ritual.
+Filipino Catholics, such as Tagalog Catholics, generally hold a wake known as burol, lamay or paglalamay, a vigil that typically lasts for three to seven nights or sometimes may last longer than the prescribed time, if the bereaved family is waiting for a relative traveling from afar.
+During this time, the cleaned and embalmed cadaver is placed inside a coffin and displayed at the house of the deceased or a funeral home.
 The coffin is traditionally surrounded by funeral lights, a guest registry book, a contribution box, and flowers.
 Family members, relatives, and acquaintances participate in the vigil.

 Apart from offering condolences, mourners and visitors provide financial donations (abuloy) to help assuage the funeral and burial expenses.
 Food and drinks are customarily served by the bereaved during the night vigil, and typical activities conducted outside or near the vigil area include engaging in conversation, singing, guitar playing, and gambling – such as playing card games – to keep mourners awake.

 On the funeral day, the coffin is generally loaded into a hearse or borne by family members, relatives, or friends in procession towards the church and later the cemetery.
 Other mourners follow the hearse during the funeral march.
 Catholic funerals involve the celebration of the Mass, while Protestant funerals include singing of hymns and recitation of prayers by a minister.

 The traditional color worn at memorial services and interments is black, save for Chinese Filipinos and Ilocanos, who both customarily don white.
 If white clothing is worn, it is customary to have a small, rectangular black mourning pin on the left breast.
-Some funerals have men wear the Barong Tagalog and black trousers while sporting a black armband as it is formal wear; other traditionally acceptable colors include shades of white.
+Some funerals have men wear the barong tagalog and black trousers while sporting a black armband as it is formal wear; other traditionally acceptable colors include shades of white.
 Women are often dressed in either black or white, with more conservative traditions adding veils and headbands that match their dresses.